Latent Stratification for Incrementality Experiments: Discussion conclusion

+The method is not limited to holdout experiments.
+It also applies to experiments where the treatments are different levels of advertising, under the assumption that an increase in advertising does not decrease sales.
+Latent stratification can also be applied to pricing experiments.
+With downward sloping demand, we can assume that a higher price will elicit fewer sales.
+This means that latent stratification can be applied to experiments on price discounts or price increases, where the higher price is the ``control", and the lower price is the ``treatment."

-Although we focused on the static analysis of experiments that have already been fielded, the Bayesian implementation of the principal stratification model can be readily adapted to dynamic inference in experiments, which is becoming the norm for many A/B testing platforms (e.g., sequential testing, online Bayesian inference).
+Latent stratification could be extended to other settings.
+Although we focused on the static analysis of experiments that have already been fielded, a Bayesian implementation of the latent stratification model can be readily adapted to dynamic inference in experiments, which is becoming the norm for many A/B testing platforms (e.g. sequential testing, online Bayesian inference, reinforcement learning).
 This would provide insights about the size and response for each stratum as the experiment is running.
-We believe such applications hold tremendous potential for future work that will combine principal stratification with dynamic experimental designs.
+We believe such applications hold potential for future work that will combine latent stratification with dynamic experimental designs.